secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 At this point, you should have the following three terminal windows open in your local environment:

 1. `LocalSecret` - the first terminal shows the blockchain starting up and producing blocks
-2. `Secret Box workspace` - the 2nd terminal is where your contract gets compiled, deployed, and is the window you'll use to enter commands as you go through this tutorial
+2. `Secret Box Workspace` - the 2nd terminal is where your contract gets compiled, deployed, and is the window you'll use to enter commands as you go through this tutorial
-3. `Simple Secret Counter` - the 3rd terminal is where your application server is launched, after the local network is running and the _Secret Counter_ contract has been created
+3. `Secret Box Frontend` - the 3rd terminal is where your application server is launched, after the local network is running and the _Secret Counter_ contract has been created

 ## Contract Architecture